WPCD-Workflows/documentation/source/ets.rst

 Neutrals
 ~~~~~~~~

-!!!
-AT THE MOMENT BOUNDARY CONDITIONS FOR NEUTRAL VELOCITIES ARE DISABLED,
-MIGHT BE ADDED ON REQUEST

 Note, that ALL values should be specified in the order: {*1, 2, 3 ...NION, 1, 2, 3, ...NIMP*}

 To set up boundary conditions: